 The most ancient Hindu site within the area of KMC is the Pashupatinath of Deupatan.
 The Satyanarayana of Hadigaon and the Srituka Narayana of Narayanhiti, have been popular Vishnu sites since Lichchhavi times.
-Within the core itself, the rough central artery of Daxinakoligrama of Lichchhavi period is still reminded by Hyumat Narayana of Hyumat, Ramchandra Narayana tradition of heritage conservation ingrained in the Guthi system itself also assumes a heritage dimension.

-of Jaisideval and Atako Narayana of Marutole.
-17 Several mother goddess temples and associated traditions seem to have firmly gained ground within KMC in the transitional period following Gunakamadeva's reign.
-23 of the 32 mother goddess sites ascribed to Gunakamadeva can still be seen around the old city core.
+Within the core itself, the rough central artery of Daxinakoligrama of Lichchhavi period is still reminded by Hyumat Narayana of Hyumat, Ramchandra Narayana of Jaisideval and Atako Naravana of Marutole.17 Several mother goddess temples and associated traditions seem to have firmly gained ground within KMC in the transitional period following Gunakamadeva's reign, 23 of the 32 mother goddess sites ascribed to Gunakamadeva can still be seen around the old city core.
 Some of the associated festivals such as the festival of Kankeswori, Bhadrakali, etc. seem to have survived to the present times.

 Most other Hindu temples, we see in the area of KMC were built during the Malla period.
-Many of the current festivities of the town, such as Khadga Jatra, Indrajatra, Kumari Jatra, Gaijatra, the Jatra of Annapurna, the festival of Kumar of Jaisideval, the Dance of Halchowk Bhairava and Pachali Bhairava, were expanded and popularized in this period.
+Many of the current festivities of the town, such as Khadga Jatra.
+Indrajatra, Kumari Jatra, Gaijatra, the Jatra of Annapurna, the festival of Kumar of Jaisideval, the Dance of Halchowk Bhairava and Pachali Bhairava, were expanded and popularized in this period.